dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 Before you define metrics in your dbt project, you'll need to understand how to structure and organize your metrics.
 For more info on that and to understand the best practices, review our [Structuring and designing your metrics](URL) blog post first.

-Now that's you've organized your metrics folder and files, you can define your metrics in `.yml` files nested under a `metrics` key.
+Now that you've organized your metrics folder and files, you can define your metrics in `.yml` files nested under a `metrics` key.

 1. Add the metric definitions found in the [Jaffle Shop](https://github.com/dbt-labs/jaffle_shop_metrics) example to your dbt project.
 For example, to add an Expenses metric, reference the following metrics you can define directly in your metrics folder: